JianChen-IT/lsds2020.lab3.grpP101.team09/README.md

 **Introduction**

-In this document, we will display all the results that we have obtained during the lab.
-In exercise 5, we will also attach how did we understand the problem, because we think that the statement is a bit ambiguous.
+<p align = justify>In this document, we will display all the results that we have obtained during the lab.
+In exercise 5, we will also attach how did we understand the problem, because we think that the statement is a bit ambiguous.</p>

 **RESULTS**